 R6d: User-plane interface carrying user data between the node of attachment and the backhaul.

 R6c: Control-only interface for the configuration of the node of attachment.
-It includes information elements for the configuration of the interface to the backhaul, the interface to the access link and data forwarding functions.
+It includes information elements for the configuration of the R6d interface to the backhaul, the R1 interface to the access link, and the data forwarding functions of the Node of Attachment.

 R7: Backhaul Interfaces